Skip to content

 When updating clients on project progress, share recordings of internal discussions with summaries but without internal notes.
 This gives them transparency into your process and decisions while maintaining appropriate boundaries about internal deliberations.

 For training and onboarding, shared recordings become valuable learning resources.
-New team members can listen to past discussions to understand project history, decision rationale, and team dynamics.
+New group members can listen to past discussions to understand project history, decision rationale, and group dynamics.
 Include comprehensive notes to provide context that might not be obvious from the transcription alone.

 Limitations and Considerations